ResearchScientist/Notes-Data-Analysis/Spreadsheets.md

 # Basics

 - cell : holds data
-- row : observation
+- row : record , observation
-- column :
+- column : field
 - cell reference : the location of a cell denoted by letters and numbers

 # Operators